 The primary instrument in the crystallography laboratory is a Bruker-AXS APEX CCD area detector on a D8 platform goniometer with a sealed-tube X-ray generator, a mono-capillary collimator, and an Oxford Cryosystems low-temperature device.

-Data are analyzed on one of two Windows XP workstations.
+Data are analyzed on one of several Windows computers.
 The Bruker-AXS SHELXTL programs and the Platon suite are the software most often used in our crystallography laboratory.
 The lab provides access to the Cambridge Structural Database for the entire OU campus.

 Laboratory PoliciesScheduling of Single Crystal Structure Determinations

 The X-ray instrument and computers are available on a first-come, first-served basis.
-Exceptions are made on the basis of sample instability and urgency of results.Manuscript Preparation
+Exceptions are made on the basis of sample instability and urgency of results.Samples

 All manuscripts dealing with crystal structures determined in this lab should be sent to the lab staff member that performed the analysis so that they can verify the details of the crystallographic study and prepare an appropriate Crystallographic Information File, cif, to be deposited for or submitted with the manuscript.
 Please allow the staff member at least 3 business days to proof read the manuscript and prepare the cif.Funding Acknowledgements